The Resource Hub

 Susie Stonefield Miller

-USA based Artist, expressive arts facilitator, teacher, mom, solopreneur, writer, spiritual music leader, hand holder, community builder.
+USA based Queer Artist, expressive arts facilitator, teacher, mom, solopreneur, writer, spiritual music leader, hand holder, community builder and late in life lesbian.

 I don’t know about you but sometimes I just want to be with someone who gets it if you know what I mean!
 Reaching out for help from someone who I know is also LGBTQ means I don’t have to explain who I am and go through that whole thing about worrying if they will judge me.
 Here is my growing list of amazing (tried and tested by me!) people and businesses who can support you with your life and your LGBTQ journey.